Bhat-Priyanka/AI_Projects/OpenAPI_lab.md

 ```

 ### Creating a Geography assistant using OpenAPI:
-This example shows how we can use chat models with ideal model responses to create awesome conversational applications. \n
+This example shows how we can use chat models with ideal model responses to create awesome conversational applications.
-Example Question: Give me a quick summary of India.\n
+Example Question: Give me a quick summary of India.
 Example Answer: India is a country in Asia that borders Nepal.
-The capital city is New Delhi. \n
+The capital city is New Delhi.
-It uses System > User-Assistant > User prompt strategy to achieve best results.\n
+It uses System > User-Assistant > User prompt strategy to achieve best results.

 ```
 from openai import OpenAI